openhouse-project/ux/design/design-approaches.md

   - If so, lets them in
   - If not, tells them they're not allowed in.

-## Token Based Approach

-### Summary

-This approach requires a user's wallet contains NFTs which infer priveleges such as being allowed to enter a chat room.

-### User Journey 1

-- User loads website.com

-- App shows "Connect Wallet" view

-- User connects wallet

-- App shows page with
-  - List of rooms a user has access to (which could be zero)
-    - (i.e. their NFTs, or perhaps those which are somehow "associated" with Openhouse... whatever that might mean)
-  - Create new room (mints a new NFT)

-- User selects Create new room

-- App displays interface to allow a user to:
-  - provide a name (optional)
-  - provide an image (optional)
-  - enter room (button)

-- User enters information and clicks "enter room"

-- App mints an NFT for that user, and requests to create a room with `0x` address of the NFT contract.

-- Platform validates whether the user owns an NFT based on the `0x` token contract
-  - If so, grant access to the user
-  - If not, deny access to the user

-### User Journey 2

-- User loads website.com/0xd9546d7b514a33eff8785f97bf0b047326aa7d3d (for example)
-  - where 0xd9546d7b514a33eff8785f97bf0b047326aa7d3d is the contract address for an NFT (MoMint v2)

-- App shows "Connect Wallet" view

-- User connects wallet

-- App requests to create and join a room with the `0x` address of the NFT provided in the URL

-- Platform validates whether the user owns an NFT based on the `0x` token contract
-  - If so, grant access to the user
-  - If not, deny access to the user

 # Comparison (very rough notes)

 NFT approach appears to stand out as the preferable option.